 I have seldom pureed fruits or vegetables for my son as I prefer giving him the real feel of textures and flavours in his weaning foods.
 You will find that the paneer and apple in this recipe are grated and not pureed or mashed.

 I would not suggest giving this dish to your baby before he’s 7 – 8 months old or till he has adjusted to top feeds for a month or so.

 Makes ½ a cup, ideal for 1 meal sitting

 1/4th cup apple, freshly grated

 1 ½ tsp date puree for sweetening

 Mix the grated paneer and apple well.

-Add in the nut powders and some of the honey.
-Check for the sweetness, if required, add rest of the honey.
+Add in the nut powders and some of the date puree.
+Check for the sweetness, if required, add rest of the date puree.

 Always ensure the fruit is freshly grated close to the time of preparation and is followed by immediate feeding.